loi-ng/Articles/strategist/BCG_Digital_Transformation.md

 Start the quiz by clicking 'Click here to start the task' in section 5 below.

 Please note there are 6 multiple choice questions to complete in this task.
 Please be patient as each question loads and note there is only one right answer per question.
-4
-Resources to help you with the task
-We think you've got everything you need for this task but if you're stuck and want a hand, drop us an email at admin@theforage.com mentioning this module.
-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.
-Practice or learning attempt:
-toggle this switch to flag this was a practice attempt to BCG

-Upload icon
-Click here to start the task
-You will be sent to the task page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission